Eetami/csv-to-json/README.md

 # csv-to-json

-Simple bash script for converting CSV to .
+Simple bash script for converting CSV to JSON.

-The script read CSV from stdin and outputs JSON.
+The script read CSV from stdin and prints JSON to stdout.

 ## Example usage